Student Enablement Fund

-- For recipients of DSA, additional awards from the Student Health Association Assistance Fund will generally be given only in exceptional circumstances
+- For recipients of DSA, additional awards from the Student Enablement Fund will generally be given only in exceptional circumstances.

-- Please note that the maximum grant from the Student Health Association Assistance Fund is £500.
+- Please note that the maximum grant from the Student Enablement Fund is £500.
 (This is significantly less than the maximum amount that can be awarded as DSA.)
-We may need confirmation that funds are being sought from other sources if your requirements are greatly in excess of the amount we are able to award
+We may need confirmation that funds are being sought from other sources if your requirements are greatly in excess of the amount we are able to award.

 - Grants are given on a one-per-applicant basis for needs related to illness or disability which mean the student is disadvantaged in their study as compared with other students